 Because of the inherent nature of the methodology, findings from qualitative research are not usually generalisable.
 However, this study provides some useful data for policy makers of the C4 and the provincial DoH as well as local healthcare professionals working with patients who wish to remain at home for their palliative care.
 The transferability of findings to other patient populations, including those with non-malignant end-stage diseases warrants future work.
 In addition, while there is no reason to believe that these family doctors in Camau are more or less receptive to palliative education than any other group of doctors in Vietnam, it also would be useful to confirm findings from this study in different physician populations.

-The primary targets of this project have tendedt to concentrate on people with a diagnosis of advanced cancer.
-However, it could have some impact on other population requiring palliative care in the community such as people with AIDS, heart failure, dementia and so on.
+The primary targets of this project have tended to concentrate on people with a diagnosis of advanced cancer.
+However, it could have some impact on other populations requiring palliative care in the community such as people with AIDS, heart failure, dementia and so on.
 The reason is that the scope of palliative care services is wide.
 Therefore, indications for palliative care are also wide.
 The question of how many people within a community or in an area needing palliative care services over a period of time is difficult to answer.
 Therefore, the unintended outcomes of this project regarding other patients with palliative care needs will probably be examined further in the coming years.

 Chapter 9 – Conclusions